 Likewise, at least some of the now adult “Winton’s children,” as they’re often called, had no idea that their rescuer would be in the studio audience right along with them:

 In the years following this reunion, Winton would still downplay the moment, just as he did on his 1954 campaign leaflet in Maidenhead.
 The small section on the reunion from his 2014 interview piece with the Guardian, for example, states that he “was not best pleased to have been tricked for the purposes of instant television drama – and bucketfuls of tears.”

 Of course, when the reunion happened in that studio, one can’t miss the fact that Nicholas Winton stuck two fingers underneath his glasses to wipe away his own.

-After discovering the tale of Nicholas Winton, read the inspiring story of Gisella Perl, “The Angel of Auschwitz” who saved countless women inside the notorious extermination camp.
-Then, see 44 heartrending Holocaust photos that reveal both the tragedy and perseverance of this horrific episode.
+After discovering the heroic tale of Nicholas Winton, read the inspiring story of Gisella Perl, “The Angel of Auschwitz” who saved countless women inside the notorious extermination camp.
+Then, see 44 heartrending Holocaust photos that reveal both the tragedy and perseverance of this horrific episode of human history.